MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 No. However, you can work around this issue by using one of the following approaches:

 - Create a custom app, and then [enable Kiosk mode](hololens-kiosk.md).
 The custom app can have branding, and can launch other apps (such as Remote Assist).
-- Change all of the user profile pictures in AAD to your company logo.
+- Change all of the user profile pictures in Azure AD to your company logo.
 However, this may not be desirable for all scenarios.

 ### What logging capabilities do HoloLens (1st gen) and HoloLens 2 offer?